“Has really helped me confirm how I need to address the marking policy”

 Katherine Hyland, Assistant Head, St Anne’s Catholic School for Girls

-- Do you want to adopt a “meaningful, manageable and motivating” perspective to marking?
+- Are you looking to adopt a “meaningful, manageable and motivating” perspective to marking?

 - Do you need the confidence to be able to reject decisions that increase burdens for staff?

-- Do you need a practical toolkit to reclaim your evenings?
+- Need a practical toolkit to reclaim your evenings?

 Do you need other ways to: